Nirvana (Inna album)

 Nirvana is the fifth studio album by Romanian singer Inna.
 It was released on 11 December 2017 by Global Records and UMG in a partnership with supermarket chain Lidl.
 For this record, she collaborated with multiple producers, including Marcel Botezan, Sebastian Barac, Thomas Troelsen, Alex Cotoi and Vlad Lucan.
 It was entirely recorded at the studios of Global Records in Bucharest, Romania.
 Nirvana has been described as a pop album, with influences varying from electronic dance music (EDM), reggaeton and R&B to Latin, club and tropical music.

 Upon its release, the album received positive reviews from music critics, who commended that Inna showcased her versatility as an artist, but noted the songs lacked innovation and were similar to her past material.
 To promote Nirvana, three singles, "Gimme Gimme", "Ruleta", and "Nirvana", preceded the record in 2017, to commercial success in some European countries.
-"Ruleta" notably reached number one in Lithuania and number three in Romania.
+"Ruleta" notably reached number three in Romania.
 The album itself failed to impact any country's charts.